fhendrikx/solo86/software/README.md

-## ROM
+# Solo/86 Software and ROMs

-This directory contains ROMs for the Solo86 system.
+This directory contains software and ROMs for the Solo/86 system.